ahugenb333/harm-reduction-android/README.md

 # harm-reduction-android
-Android App Helping People Reduce Harm
+Drink Tracking Android App
+Built with Jetpack Compose 🚀
+Uses a Room Database to persist data to device